Preconception Care: Optimizing Your Fertility with a Naturopathic Doctor

 Dr. Erica Nikiforuk

-Dr. Erica Nikiforuk (she/her)Naturopathy & Acupuncture
+Dr. Erica Nikiforuk (she/her)Naturopathic Doctor & Registered Acupuncturist

 Dr. Erica Nikiforuk is a licensed Naturopathic Doctor and Registered Acupuncturist committed to exceptional patient care.
 Having devoted her 10 years in practice to treating endocrine and reproductive conditions, Dr. Erica is well-versed in addressing hormone imbalances, as well as supporting fertility and pregnancy.
 She has made it her mission to change the health care...